kaanaktas/async-data-processing/README.md

 There are three main actors in the application which are `Producer`, `Consumer` and `StreamManager`.

-* QueueProducer is producing events and adding them to the queue.
-QueueProducer executes input files asynchronously via CompletableFuture as per thread per file.
+* Producer is producing events and adding them to the queue.
+Producer executes input files asynchronously via CompletableFuture as per thread per file.
 So, multiple threads might be putting events to the queue.
 It validates all event through `EventFilter` and as per result it either creates an Event Object or puts the event to the InvalidEvent.log file.
-* QueueConsumer retrieves and removes the events from the queue, waits for the marker event to stop consuming the queue.
-QueueConsumer categories the events based on
+* Consumer retrieves and removes the events from the queue, waits for the marker event to stop consuming the queue.
+Consumer categories the events based on
 `Event Name` as per cvs file named with Event Name.
-* StreamManager executes the QueueProducer and QueueConsumer via ExecutorService.
+* StreamManager executes the Producer and Consumer via ExecutorService.

 ![Blocking Queue](images/blocking-deque.png)